-Performance Criteria Acceptable Development Provisions P1 Incidental development such as solar collectors, water tanks, satellite dishes, microwave and radio masts, air conditioners and TV antennae are located A1.1 Solar collectors, satellite dishes, microwave masts, radio masts and antennae are not to be visible from the primary street.
-A1.2 Rainwater tanks should: to minimise their impact on the character of the building and the immediate locality.
-Wherever Be behind the building line and not visually dominate the building as viewed from the street; practical, opportunities for concealment of incidental developments shall be utilised - such as 'hiding' them in roof valleys, on rear roof planes or ii.
-Not exceed 5000L capacity (above 5000L requires a planning approval); behind parapets. iii.
-Set Im away from any boundary; iv.
-Be constructed and retained to the relevant Australian Standard; v.
-Have an overflow that is directed to a soak well within the property; and, vi.
-Not exceed a height of 2.4m from the ground floor level of the dwelling.
-A1.3 The diameter of a satellite dish is to be less than 1.2m.
+- A1.1 Solar collectors, satellite dishes, microwave masts, radio masts and antennae are not to be visible from the primary street. - A1.2 Rainwater tanks should: - Be behind the building line and not visually dominate the building as viewed from the street: - ii.
+Not exceed 5000L capacity (above 5000L requires a planning approval); - iii.
+Set 1m away from any boundary; - iv.
+Be constructed and retained to the relevant Australian Standard: - Have an overflow that is directed to a soak well within the property; and. - Not exceed a height of 2.4m from the ground floor level of the dwelling. - A 1.3 The diameter of a satellite dish is to be less than 1.2m.
 Where the diameter of a satellite dish is greater than 1.2m but less than 1.5m it shall be permitted if it can be demonstrated that it does not adversely impact on the visual amenity of the adjacent area.
-Where the diameter of a satellite dish is greater than 1.5m they are to be located at ground level and have a maximum height of 3m from natural ground level and not be visible from the street.
-A1.4 The erection of a tower mast for the transmission and reception of radio signals in excess of 5 metres from site datum and/or natural ground level is not permitted unless no written objections are received by the Town and the owners and occupants of the affected properties.
-A1.5 Microwave antennae to have an area less than 0.6m2 and to not project higher than 3m above the ridge line.
-A1.6 Air conditioners are not to be located in the front setback area.
-Air conditioning noise levels shall be in accordance with the Environmental Protection Act and associated noise regulations.
-P2 All solar panels shall be positioned to avoid existing shadows cast from nearby buildings, structures and A2.1 Solar collectors shall not be located on the primary street facade. trees.
-A2.2 Application for solar collector approval requires the following:
+Where the diameter of a satellite dish is greater than 1.5m they are to be located at ground level and have a maximum height of 3m from natural ground level and not be visible from the street. - A1.4 The erection of a tower mast for the transmission and reception of radio signals in excess of 5 metres from site datum and/or natural ground level is not permitted unless no written objections are received by the Town and the owners and occupants of the affected properties. - A1.5 Microwave antennae to have an area less than 0.6m2 and to not project higher than 3m above the ridge line. - A1.6 Air conditioners are not to be located in the front setback area.

+Air conditioning noise levels shall be in accordance with the

+Environmental Protection Act and associated noise regulations. - A2.1 Solar collectors shall not be located on the primary street facade. - A2.2 Application for solar collector approval requires the following: - P2 All solar panels shall be positioned to avoid existing shadows cast from nearby buildings, structures and trees.